eonflux-ai/pyon/README.md

 ## 14. About the Creator

-Eduardo Rodrigues is the visionary behind **Pyon**.
+Eduardo Rodrigues is the visionary behind Pyon.
 As a seasoned developer and project manager, he blends deep technical expertise with a passion for creating scalable and innovative solutions.
 His journey spans a variety of domains, from public sector innovation to advanced AI research.

 ### A Passion for Problem-Solving
 Eduardo's development philosophy revolves around simplicity, efficiency, and extensibility.
 His work often bridges the gap between theory and application, as seen in Pyon's ability to handle complex Python types with ease.
 Eduardo believes in empowering developers to tackle intricate data scenarios through tools that are both robust and user-friendly.